ENGL 1021 Sections

 02. Thinking and Writing about the Law.
 Andrew Ehrgood.
 MW 11.35-12.50

 Law has an intellectual structure of its own, and the lawyers and judges who make law and interpret it have peculiar ways of imagining and talking about the world, habits of thought and expression that can mystify the nonlawyer.
-In this course, you will begin to learn to read and speak and write the lawyer’s language: you will learn to reason and argue in distinctively lawyerly ways about the sorts of problems that lawyers are paid to attend to.
-And as you acquire and become adept at this odd language, you will also evaluate it, assessing its appeal and usefulness to you as a thinker, writer, and citizen.
+In this course, you will learn something about the lawyer’s language: you will learn to reason and argue in distinctively lawyerly ways about the sorts of problems that lawyers are paid to attend to.
+You will also evaluate this odd language, assessing its appeal and usefulness to you as a thinker, writer, and citizen.

 03. Writing about Medicine and Public Health.
 Randi Epstein.
 TTh 1.00-2.15

-Medical and public health stories shape the way individuals view health and disease, and coverage sometime influences scientific research or health policy.
-This course will give students the chance to join this conversation by writing about medicine and public health for general audiences.
+From my perspective, the most dramatic stories are about medicine and public health.
+They cover life, death, tragedy, survival against all odds.
+Plus, they are often investigative.
+How they are told matters.
+These stories influence the way we view health and disease.
+They also impact scientific research and policy.
+This course gives students the opportunity to join the conversation by writing about relevant topics for the public.
 To do this well, students must develop a keen sense of audience as they translate complicated science, explain its ramifications, and provide historical context.
-Students will write breaking news stories, blog posts, a researched feature article, and a personal essay.
-They will also have the chance to interview a patient and write a profile that combines the physiology of the disease with the impact of illness on wellbeing.
+Guest speakers include noted authors and podcasters.
+Students will write a breaking news story, blog posts, a personal essay, and a researched feature article.
+You will have a chance to interview a patient for a profile that combines the physiology of their disease with the impact on their daily life.
 In class, we will analyze essays, book chapters, podcasts, film and news stories for craft.
+Readings include articles by Atul Gawande, Oliver Sacks, Linda Villarosa and other noted medical writers.
+By the conclusion of the course, you will have fine-tuned your ability to listen and observe, key for gleaning details that sharpen your prose.
+You will learn to turn turgid scientific material into a gripping narrative without sensationalizing the truth.
+And, you will also be a more confident storyteller.

 04. Writing about Finance, Entrepreneurship and Responsibility.
 Heather Klemann.
 TTh 2.30-3.45